f4pga/f4pga-arch-defs/quicklogic/README.md

 ### 4. Programming the EOS S3 SoC

-To ease up the programming process helper scripts were integrated with the flow.
+To simplify the programming process, some helper scripts were integrated with the flow.
 The scripts can automatically configure the IOMUX of the SoC so that all top-level IO ports of the design are routed to the physical pads of the chip.

 In order to generate the programming script, build the following target: